This DIY Square Caddy is a super easy build! It’s a great small project for beginner woodworkers.

 - drill with 1.5″ spade bit like this one

 How to Build an Easy Square Caddy

 Make the handle piece

-The handle is made using the 9.75″ 1×6.
-To make the cut out for the handle, I used a 1.5″ spade drill bit to drill two holes into the board.
+The handle is made using a 9.75″ 1×6.
+To make the cut out for the handle I used a 1.5″ spade drill bit to drill two holes into the board.
 Then, I connected the holes to make a handle using my jigsaw.

 After making the cut out for the handle, I cut the top corners at an angle with my jigsaw.

 After making the handle, this caddy is a quick build.
 I used wood glue and a brad nailer with 1.25″ brad nails for all of my joints.
 If you don’t have access to a brad nailer, you could also construct this box with 1.25″ nails.
 It will just give it a different look.

 If you’re having trouble getting your pieces to attach securely with just the brad nailer, I recommend clamping the caddy until the wood glue dries.
 The glue will create a super strong hold.